Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ### 5.4.1	Types of events recorded
 The CA and any Delegated Third Parties shall record all the details related to certificate requests, issuances, and subsequent management (e.g. revocation), and make these records available to the CA auditors.
 For each event, information shall be recorded about event type, date and time of occurrence, the associated data (depending on event type), the personnel involved (if applicable), and possibly other information depending on event type.

-At least the following events shall be logged, in line with section 5.4.1 of the [BR]:
+At least the following events shall be logged, in line with section 5.4.1 of the [SMBR]:
 -	CA key lifecycle management events;
 -	CA and Subscriber certificate life cycle management events;
 -	Security events (e.g. accesses to PKI systems, PKI and security system actions performed, security profile changes, entries to and exits from the CA facility, relevant activities on routers and firewalls, in particular with regard to its configurations etc.).